katielock92/CA-T1A3/README.md

     - *Purpose:* a more advanced library for searching for working with .csv files in our application.
     - *URL:* https://pypi.org/project/pandas/
 - **re:**
     - *Purpose:* stands for "regular expressions", allows us to use special characters without invoking their meaning.
-Utilised for validating email address format.
+Utilised for validating email address and password formats.
     - *URL:* https://docs.python.org/3/library/re.html
 - **datetime:**
     - *Purpose:* to allow us to access the date and time of the user when they are running our application.
-This will us to write the date of quiz attempts into the .csv files in features 4 and 5.
+This will us to write the date of quiz attempts into the .csv files that are then viewed in features 4 and 5.
     - *URL:* https://docs.python.org/3/library/datetime.html#module-datetime
 - **random:**
     - *Purpose:* to generate a random user ID for new users within a range, rather than assigning these in sequential order.